rsaboriogap/petzila-api-testing-tool/README.md

      -t <arg>   Duration of test (s, m, h) eg. 1h = one hour test.
 Default = 1m.
      -u <arg>   Number of concurrent users.
 Default = 10.

-Let's suppose you want 20 concurrent users to call during 1 minute the flow that lists all posts in QA's environment:
+If you want 20 concurrent users to call during 1 minute the flow that lists all posts in QA's environment run:

     you@yourmachine:/path/to/patt$ java -jar build/libs/patt.jar -e qa -t 1m -u 20 -f post-get-flow